Orange Amps: Orange Records

-It became apparent that while the studios were being used to record demos, many artists were finding it difficult to secure a record deal with a major label.
-A pressing and distribution deal was signed with Pye Records for the UK and soon afterwards licensing deals for overseas territories.
+While the studio recorded demos, artists found it difficult to secure a record deal.
+This led to the establishment of the Orange record label in 1969.
+A pressing and distribution deal was signed with Pye Records for the UK in 1972 and soon afterwards for other territories.
 The "Voice of the World" logo of an Orange tree sitting upon a globe was used for the label with a full colour sleeve; however, with the flower power movement waning, it was decided in the early 1970s to change the look to a black background with gold lettering.

 Orange Publishing

 Orange publishing was formed in 1969.
 Former Head of Copyright at EMI, Dennis Sinnott was appointed by Cliff Cooper to establish Orange Publishing and over the next five years signed a variety of bands including Cock Sparrer, The Little Roosters, The Tremeloes and Kenny Ball.
 Many of whom had records out on the Orange label.
 Orange Publishing, (now known as Orange Songs.) has a large catalogue with numerous copyrights, including the Grand Rights to several musicals and film scores.